IonicaBizauKitchen/heroku-writings/europe.md

 ## Faster Apps

 If your customers are outside the US, deploying your apps to Heroku’s Europe region can improve app performance for your end-users.
-With this beta release, apps running in Europe avoid significant routing delays that EU users would otherwise notice when accessing apps in US data centers.
+With this beta release, apps running in Europe avoid significant routing delays that EU users would otherwise encounter when accessing apps in US data centers.
 For customer-facing web and mobile apps, this performance difference often means a dramatic improvement in app responsiveness.
 We’ve observed performance improvements of 100ms per request or more for European end-users:

 <img src="https://s3.amazonaws.com/f.cl.ly/items/3k181A0r1m2Z1j1i0o3L/eu_latency.svg#.png" alt="Lower Latency in Europe" class="stretchy">

 ## A Familiar Workflow

-All Heroku users can now create apps in Europe and deploy to them instantly:
+All Heroku users can now create and deploy apps to the Europe region:

     $ heroku create --region eu
     $ git push heroku master

 ## Easy App Migration with Heroku Fork

-<p>To ease the processs of migrating existing applications to the Europe region, we created <a href="https://devcenter.heroku.com/articles/app-migration#fork-application">heroku fork</a> , a new addition to the Heroku CLI.
-Heroku Fork copies an app's Heroku Postgres data and config vars, and re-provisions all its add-ons.
+<p>To ease the process of migrating existing applications to the Europe region, we created <a href="https://devcenter.heroku.com/articles/app-migration#fork-application">heroku fork</a> , a new addition to the Heroku CLI.
+Heroku fork copies an app's Heroku Postgres data and config vars, and re-provisions all its add-ons.
 If you have an existing app you’d like to run in the Europe region, check that you’ve got the most recent<a href="https://devcenter.heroku.com/articles/heroku-command#installing-the-heroku-cli">Heroku toolbelt</a> installed and use Heroku fork to create a running copy of your app in the new region:</p>

     $ heroku fork --region eu
     Creating fork myapp-332... done